Dark Mode Design

 What exactly is dark mode design?

-Dark mode design is an interface style that uses light-coloured text and elements on a dark background, aiming to reduce eye strain and enhance visual comfort, especially in low-light environments.
+Dark mode design is an interface style that uses light-coloured text and elements on a dark background.
+It’s designed to reduce eye strain — particularly in low-light environments — extend battery life on OLED screens, and improve accessibility for users with light sensitivity or certain visual impairments.

 How does dark mode benefit users?